 ‘The Spider is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver.’ – Louise Bourgeois, 2001

-The Mother & The Weaver takes the unseen mother, a central part of the Foundling Museum’s story, as a point of departure to explore complex ideas around motherhood, childhood, love, loss, sexuality and identity.
-Occupying the whole museum, this landmark exhibition shows over 40 works from the Ursula Hauser Collection, all by women artists, in conversation with historic objects and works of art from the Foundling Museum’s collection.
+The Mother & The Weaver took the unseen mother, a central part of the Foundling Museum’s story, as a point of departure to explore complex ideas around motherhood, childhood, love, loss, sexuality and identity.
+Occupying the whole museum, this landmark exhibition showed over 40 works from the Ursula Hauser Collection, all by women artists, in conversation with historic objects and works of art from the Foundling Museum’s collection.

 Maternal presence or absence, and the complex emotions that each arouses, informs many of the works in the exhibition.
 Others are more suggestive, hinting at complex histories of displacement and fractured identity.
-Themes and ideas around what it means to be a ‘good’ mother or woman, explored in the contemporary works, take on new and forceful meanings in the context of the Foundling Museum.
+Themes and ideas around what it means to be a ‘good’ mother or woman, explored in the contemporary works, took on new and forceful meanings in the context of the Foundling Museum.

 Ursula Hauser has been building her collection of modern and contemporary art since the 1980s.
 She selects artworks that captivate and move her, and places a special emphasis on female artists.